jenkinsci/acceptance-test-harness/docs/BROWSER.md

 See [WIRING.md](WIRING.md) for details of where to put this.

+## Recording network interactions

+It is possible to record network interactions between the browser and the Jenkins instance.

+This works by setting up a proxy recording everything that goes through it and then configure the browser to use it.
+Supported drivers are: `firefox`, `chrome`, and `saucelabs-firefox`

+To achieve that, you'd run

+    HAR=true mvn install

 ## Avoid focus steal with Xvnc on Linux
 If you select a real GUI browser, such as Firefox, a browser window will pop up left and right during tests,